A season for Feng Shui and getting ready for the harvest and for the stillness of winter. This is Fall.

 - I dismiss the habit voice and urge NOW

-- I move my attention and awareness to something joyful*
+- I move my attention

 - Shift your focus from the rabbit hole of the story of right and wrong, and look again at rich layers of color and texture melding and separating in an abstract portrait, engage body senses to distract you back to lightness of spirit: caress the fine texture of your favorite journal and start to write all these mundane and unscheduled joys.